 The vast majority of Burmese people don’t speak a word in English.
 In larger cities or touristic areas, some of the local guides speak a little bit.
-There is usually someone, who speaks basic English in ho(s)tels.
+There is usually someone, who speaks basic English in hotels and hostels.
 If you need something, you can find a picture of that thing in your mobile phone and simply show it.
 That usually works.

 SIM card and mobile data in Myanmar